 CPA BEC Exam: An Overview

 Many CPA candidates find CPA BEC exam the easiest (or rather, least difficult) exam.
 It is certainly the shortest and comprises only 3 testlets of 24 multiple choice questions, i.e. 72 questions all-together, and 3 written communications.
 There is no task-based simulation in this exam section.

 Given my background in Economics I also find BEC to be a more relaxing part of the exam.
 Having said that, for those who are fresh out of college or are unfamiliar to how businesses are run in real life, it could come as a nasty surprise… as shown below.

 Historical CPA BEC Exam Pass Rate

 BEC is historically one of the lowest performing parts in the CPA exam.
-Encouragingly, the pass rate has seen marked improvement and is the only part with pass rate above 50% in 2012.
+Encouragingly, the pass rate has seen marked improvement and is the only part with pass rate above 50% in 2012, reaching 57% in 2015.

 What Does The CPA BEC Exam Cover?